viktor-bujko/nswi041_enrollments_module/seminar-work-template.md

 _What can go wrong_

+- System does not find any available schedule tickets for given course.

 - The user sends enrollment request which is not filled correctly.

 - Enrollment validation process fails.